 Payza Unveils a Better Solution

-PROS: Instant exchanges, load cryptocurrencies to the Payza Card instantly, over 50 cryptocurrencies and over 190 countries supported.
+PROS: Instant exchanges, dozens of cryptocurrencies and over 190 countries supported.

 CONS: Identity verification is required to use Payza’s cryptocurrency services.